 G.C.
 Section 56425 requires the Commission to review and update each local agency's sphere every five years as needed.
 It has been the practice of the Commission to review and update each local agency's sphere in a manner that emphasizes a probable five-year service area.
-Based on information identified and evaluated in this report, one change to CVWD's sphere appears warranted.
-The recommended change involves the removal of approximately 10.6 acres of non-jurisdictional lands identified in this report as the Southeast Study Area.
-The Southeast Study Area was previously added to CVWD's sphere in 2008 in error as a result of confusion at that time regarding the extent of the District's jurisdictional boundary.
+Based on information identified and evaluated in this report, two-one changes to CVWD's sphere appears warranted.
+The recommended changes involves (1) the addition of a portion of the Buhman Avenue Study Area representing approximately 5.4 acres of non-jurisdictional lands and (2) the removal of approximately 10.6 acres of non-jurisdictional lands identified in this report as the Southeast Study Area.
 This recommended sphere update is supported by the following statements.